A2 motorway (Serbia): Section Belgrade—Požega

-Subsection Preljina—Požega is currently under construction.
+Subsection Preljina—Požega was completed in 2025 (the Preljina-Pakovraće section being inaugurated in 2022).
 It is 30.9 kilometers long and divided on 3 tranches: Preljina—Prijevor, Prijevor—Lučani and Lučani—Požega.
 Commercial contract with Chinese company China Communications Construction Company (CCCC) worth 450 million euros was signed in 2017.
-There will be 3 exits: 'Pakovraće' (near Čačak), 'Lučani' and 'Požega'.
+There are 3 exits: 'Pakovraće' (near Čačak), 'Lučani' and 'Požega'.
 Also, one third of this subsection will be under bridges and 3 tunnels: 'Trbušani' (360m), 'Laz' (2562m) and 'Munjino Brdo' (2861m).
-The construction started in 2019 and it is expected to be completed by the end of 2021.
+The construction started in 2019, was expected to be completed by the end of 2023, but was finally completed and open to traffic in July 2025.

 On interchange "Požega" near Prilipac motorway will be divided on two directions: to Boljare (border with Montenegro) and to Kotroman (border with Bosnia and Herzegovina).
 Motorway will pass through valleys of Čemernica and Zapadna Morava rivers, while from Prijevor it enters hilly terrain and bypasses Ovčar-Kablar Gorge.

 Section Požega—Border with Montenegro

-The last section of A2 motorway is a section going south from Požega to border with Montenegro near Boljare.
-This section will be more than 100 kilometers long, and the exact route is being chosen.
-Value of this section is estimated to be more than 1.5 billion euros.
-Motorway will go from Požega, pass next to Arilje and Ivanjica and reach Pešter plateau where it passes near Sjenica, and finishes on future border crossing Boljare with Montenegro.
-Section is very complicated to construct, there will be many bridges and tunnels, and it will be contracted after section Preljina—Požega is finished.
+Požega — Boljare section represents the final segment of the A2 motorway in Serbia, connecting Požega with the Boljare border crossing on the border with Montenegro.
+The total length of the section is 106.3 km, divided into 11 subsections.

-Section Požega—Kotroman with Bosnia and Herzegovina
+The motorway runs through the valley of the Moravica River, between the slopes of Javor and Golija, across the Pešter plateau, passing near Arilje, Ivanjica, and Sjenica (Duga Poljana), and ends at the future Boljare border crossing.
+The most demanding part of the route is between Požega and Duga Poljana, where 72 bridges with a total length of 35 km and 10 tunnels with a total length of 16.88 km are planned.

-The last section of A2 motorway is a section going west from Požega to border with Bosnia and Herzegovina.
+Five major interchanges are planned along the route: